 Our Compensation Committee uses base salaries to recognize the experience, skills, knowledge and responsibilities required of our executive officers.
 The base salaries for our executive officers were initially established through review and negotiation at the time of hiring, and thereafter are periodically reviewed for possible increase, in each case taking into account the executive officer's qualifications, experience, scope of responsibilities and competitive market compensation paid by other companies for similar positions within the industry.
-The chart below reflects the annual base salary rates that were in effect during 2020 approved by our Compensation Committee for each NEO.
-The base salary rates are based upon the recommendations and competitive analysis provided by Radford and are generally consistent with the market 50th percentile, although compensation for individual NEOs may be above or below the median based on experience, scope of position and individual performance.
+The chart below reflects the annual base salary rates that were in effect during 2021 approved by our Compensation Committee for each NEO.
+The base salary rates are based upon the recommendations and competitive analysis provided by Radford and are generally consistent with or slightly below the market 50th percentile range assessed by Radford in 2021, although compensation for individual NEOs may be above or below the median based on experience, scope of position and individual performance.
 Base salaries are reviewed by the Compensation Committee annually based on performance and other factors.

 Base Salary

 Keith J. Kendall \$550,000

-Daniel Barber \$410,000
+Daniel Barber \$427,000

-John T. Maxwell \$395,000
+A. Ernest Toth, Jr. 1 \$396,000